jdefrance7/SeniorDesignProject/PX4/README.md

 ### Sensor Winglet Message

-A custom `sensor_winglet` uORB topic was created containing fields for a sample timestamp, device id, and up to four floats of rotational data.
+A custom, multi-instance `sensor_winglet` uORB topic was created containing fields for a sample timestamp, device id, and up to four floats of rotational data.

 #### sensor_winglet